“Invisible” Endnotes

 188 Speaking “as a citizen”: Quoted in Chicago Daily News, “Four Men Guilty,” Dec.
 16, 1889.
 McConnell may have been pleased that no death sentences were passed, for he had been part of the clemency movement that followed the Haymarket trial.

 But the links don’t go both ways.
-In the e-book as in print, readers won’t find any signal in the text telling them that there’s a note.
+In the ebook as in print, readers won’t find any signal in the text telling them that there’s a note.
 Instead, they’ll need to navigate to the notes at the end of the book, just as readers of the print version are obliged to do.

-But that’s the whole point of these notes: to leave the text free of distractions of any kind.
+But that’s the whole point of these invisible notes: to leave the text free of distractions of any kind.

 Conclusion

 It can be a challenge to create invisible notes, and the workflow suggested above won’t be right for every book.
 But with a little coordination and planning, it’s not all that difficult to do.
-Whether you like the results—many readers want to find note numbers in the text and may even prefer footnotes to endnotes—is another matter.
+Whether you will like the results—many readers want to find note numbers in the text and may even prefer footnotes to endnotes—is another matter.

 Invisible man image by Kevin Carden / Adobe Stock.